-You will not receive a confirmation e-mail when you have submitted an application via mystudies.au.dk.
-Make sure to save the confirmation or take a screen dump of the message that appears on your screen, when you have submitted your application.
+A confirmation e-mail when will be sent to your AU mail, when you have submitted an application via mystudies.au.dk.
+Make sure to save the confirmation.
 This is your only proof that your application has been sent.

 Please notice that a doctor’s note does not in itself guarantee that the application will be accommodated.
 Thus, it is important to provide a detailed doctor’s note to support the application as best as possible.

 For the doctor’s note to provide relevant information in relation to support the application, it should contain the following information:

 If you want to make sure that the certificate contains all the relevant information, you can bring the the board of studies document regarding doctor's note.

 It is important for the processing of your case that the medical certificate is adequate and issued by a doctor, where no doubts may be raised about his/her legal capacity/partiality.

 Therefore, medical certificates issued by close family members/relatives are not considered acceptable.